Case Studies Amazon

 Three years after Amazon tapped Arlington as the home of its highly sought-after HQ2, Northern Virginia’s innovation ecosystem has been supercharged.
 HQ2’s campus is taking root in National Landing, comprising parts of Arlington County and the City of Alexandria, overlooking the U.S. Capitol and the Potomac River.
 The sprawling community will include Virginia Tech’s future Innovation Campus, transportation infrastructure upgrades to prioritize pedestrian and bicycle traffic, significant retail and affordable housing investments, two 22-story towers, and Metropolitan Park, a public open space including a dog park, art walk, and recreation areas.

-Set to be completed by 2023, HQ2’s first phase of development is under construction.
-The Metropolitan Park campus entails two 22-story LEED-Platinum office buildings encompassing 2.1 million square feet, 50,000 square feet of ground-floor retail space, and a 2.75-acre public park.
+HQ2’s first phase of development, the Metropolitan Park campus, officially opened in June 2023.
+It includes two 22-story LEED-Platinum office buildings encompassing 2.1 million square feet, 50,000 square feet of ground-floor retail space, and a 2.75-acre public park.
 The development will be powered by electricity from a new, 45-megawatt solar farm currently under construction in Pittsylvania County, Virginia.

 Access to tech talent was a critical site selection factor, and hiring for HQ2 is well underway.
-As of November 2021, more than 3,500 employees have been hired, with 2,500 corporate roles open.
-Amazon plans to fill its campuses with at least 25,000 total employees.
+Amazon has already hired more than 8,000 employees at HQ2 and remains committed to its planned growth and development at National Landing, with plans to fill its campuses with at least 25,000 total employees.